menandmice/micetro_docs/guides/user-manual/view_change_history.rst

 .. meta::
-   :description: How to view the change history for a user
+   :description: How to view the change history for a user or an object
    :keywords: change history, object history

 .. _view-change-history: